IGA qualifying course in Group Analysis (Manchester)

 The deadline for applications is 31st January each year in order to start the training in the following September.

 Fees for 2019 – 20 are £7,245 (The fees include all elements of the course – therapy, seminars, supervision, large groups).
 Fees can be paid over 10 or 11 months each year.

 Small bursaries are awarded each year from the IGA, GAN and the Harry Guntrip Trust.

 For bursary information and support for funding bids click here

-Please fill in the application form here and email to the GAN administrator here
+To request an application form please email the GAN administrator here

 Outline of the Training